The posterior probability of a null hypothesis given a statistically significant result: Case 2: Incorporating uncertainty about type-II error rate

-Incorporating the uncertainty about Type II error (equivalently, power) increases the uncertainty about the posterior probability of the null quite a bit.
+Incorporating the uncertainty about type-II error rate (equivalently, power) increases the uncertainty about the posterior probability of the null quite a bit.
 Compare Figure \ref{fig:postProb1} ($\alpha = 0.05$) and Figure \ref{fig:postProb}a (low power).
-Figure \ref{fig:postProb}a shows that the posterior of the null being true now lies between 40 and 90\% (as opposed to 70 and 90\% in Figure \ref{fig:postProb1}).
+Figure \ref{fig:postProb}a shows that the posterior of the null being true now lies between 40 and 90\% (as opposed to 45 and 82\% in Figure \ref{fig:postProb1}).

-\paragraph{Scenario 4: Type I error 0.01, incorporating uncertainty in Type II error} Having incorporated uncertainty into Type II error, consider now what happens if we lower Type I error to 0.01, from 0.05.
+\paragraph{Scenario 4: Type-I error rate 0.01} Having incorporated uncertainty into type-II error rate, consider now what happens if we lower type-I error rate to 0.01, from 0.05.
 Figure \ref{fig:postProb}d shows (cf. low power) that now the posterior distribution for the null hypothesis shifts to the left quite a bit more, but with wide uncertainty (10-60\%).
-Even with a low Type I error of 0.01, we should be quite unhappy rejecting the null if the posterior probability of the null being true is between the wide range of 10 and 60\%.
+Even with a low type-I error rate of 0.01, we should be quite unhappy rejecting the null if the posterior probability of the null being true is between the wide range of 10 and 60\%.

-\paragraph{Scenario 5: Type I error 0.005, incorporating uncertainty in Type II error} Next, consider what happens if we lower Type I error to 0.005.
+\paragraph{Scenario 5: Type-I error rate 0.005} Next, consider what happens if we lower type-I error rate to 0.005.
 This is the suggestion from \cite{benjamin2018redefine}.
 Perhaps surprisingly, Figure \ref{fig:postProb}g shows that now the posterior distribution for the null hypothesis does not shift much compared to Scenario 4 (see Fig. \ref{fig:postProb}d): the range is 6 to 45\% (compare with the range 10-60\% in scenario 4).
 Thus, when power is low, there is simply no point in engaging in null hypothesis significance testing.
-Simply lowering the threshold of Type I error to 0.005 will not change much regarding our belief in the null hypothesis.
+Simply lowering the threshold of type-I error rate to 0.005 will not change much regarding our belief in the null hypothesis.

-\section{Case 2: Investigating the posterior probability of the null hypothesis being true when power is high}
+\section{Case 3: Investigating the posterior probability of the null hypothesis being true when power is high}

 As a second case, we investigate the posterior probability of the null hypothesis being true when power is high.
 We consider the case where power is around 90\%.
 We will still assume a high prior probability for the null (Mean Prob(H0) = .90).
-We will consider three scenarios: Type I error at 0.05, 0.01, and 0.005.
+We will consider three scenarios: type-I error rate at 0.05, 0.01, and 0.005.